 At the same time, we continue to experience external pressures such as skyrocketing costs for travel nurses and rising drug prices, in which Americans pay on average more than four times more than any other country.
 We also see that health insurance premiums are increasing at a pace greater than the associated medical spend.

-Despite the unprecedented strain of the pandemic, we have implemented new tools that provide an unprecedented level of price transparency.
-In fact, Indiana’s hospitals recently were ranked fourth highest in the nation for making hospital prices available to the public.
+Despite this unprecedented financial strain, we have implemented new tools that provide an unprecedented level of price transparency.
+Indiana’s hospitals recently were ranked fourth highest in the nation for making hospital prices available to the public.
 Our audited financial statements are posted with the Indiana State Department of Health, and Hoosiers can search online to get estimates of services available at every facility.

 This new era of transparency has fueled rapid change in the marketplace, and lower costs will come from the fundamental change in the way health care is delivered in Indiana.
 Hospitals and health systems are implementing new care models by contracting directly with employers, cutting millions from their health care expenditures while improving outcomes.
 Some have announced price-reduction plans that will save Hoosiers billions over the next five years.
 And we are continually investing in community health initiatives to tackle Indiana’s poor health metrics, which increase health care costs for all.

-In just a few weeks, an “updated” report from the RAND Corp. will be released that compares health care prices to government payments for Medicare.
-Regardless of where Indiana ranks, these recent changes will not be reflected in the study as the data is typically more than two years old when released.
+The RAND Corporation is often cited for comparing health care prices to government payments for Medicare.
+However, Indiana hospitals’ latest price reductions are not reflected in RAND as the data is as old as 2018 and no more recent than 2020.
 Addressing affordability is urgent, and we are acting now.
 Much has been accomplished, but there is more work to do.

 Any employer knows that reducing the use of more expensive services and preventing costs “upstream” is the best way to control expenses.
 In our state, innovative models such as hospital centers of excellence are contracting with employers for “bundled” services such as orthopedics, and school systems are bypassing insurance companies to partner directly with hospitals, cutting administrative waste from the system.